devangmehta123/pycon-uk-2019/README.md

 setting up framework, etc.
 * THIS IS BIGGEST ADVANTAGE OF PYTHONIC APPROACH: It lets you be productive immediately without mastering too much detail about framework, setup, etc. *You only need to know what is practical and useful.*

+## Django setup because DRF depends on Django
+* Vagrantfile above installs most dependencies but Django project has to be initialized
+    * ssh into VM (vagrant ssh), cd into /vagrant which is shared folder with host OS and git, then do 'django-admin startproject pycon' which will initialize project pycon.
+More details about what happens are here: https://docs.djangoproject.com/en/2.2/intro/tutorial01/, *but on ubuntu, just be careful about which python you use.
+By default, python is version 2.x but we want to use 3.x.
+So, always use python3 and you will be fine.*
+    * dev server is started like this: cd /vagrant/pycon; python3 manage.py runserver